TikTok proposes to add new U.S. headquarters and 20,000 jobs to win over Trump

 TikTok runs its U.S. operations from Culver City, Calif., just west of Los Angeles.
 The Washington Post previously reported that TikTok approached the administration with a mitigation proposal.

-While Mnuchin didn’t go into detail about the proposal, people familiar with the talks who spoke on the condition of anonymity to discuss them candidly told The Washington Post that the proposed arrangement would allow its parent company ByteDance to retain ownership but outsource management of data to Oracle’s cloud-computing operations.
+While Mnuchin didn’t go into detail about the proposal, people familiar with the talks who spoke on the condition of anonymity to discuss them candidly told The Post that the proposed arrangement would allow its parent company, ByteDance, to retain ownership but outsource management of data to Oracle’s cloud-computing operations.
 If a deal along that structure wins administration approval, it would represent a significant step back from what the president demanded when he first threatened to ban the app in the United States in July.
 At the time, Trump pushed to force the sale of TikTok’s U.S. operations to an American company.

-Oracle emerged as the unlikely victor Sunday afternoon to work with TikTok to try to satisfy both U.S. and Chinese governments, beating out a rival bid from Microsoft.
+Oracle emerged as the unlikely victor Sunday afternoon to work with TikTok to try to satisfy both the U.S. and Chinese governments, beating out a rival bid from Microsoft.
 Trump previously issued an order that would ban the app in the United States beginning Sept.
 20 over national security concerns.
-He followed that with a second order that would essentially require TikTok’s parent company ByteDance to divest from its operations in the United States.
+He followed that with a second order that would essentially require ByteDance to divest from its operations in the United States.

 Mnuchin didn’t say that Oracle would take an ownership position, but he said it would serve as “the trusted technology partner.”